-In light of the pandemic, detention now not only deprives individuals of their freedom, but also subjects them to a serious risk of loss of life or permanent injury, which implicates substantive and procedural due process concerns that demand action.
+In light of the pandemic, unnecessary detention now not only deprives individuals of their freedom, but also subjects them to a serious risk of loss of life or permanent injury, which implicates substantive and procedural due process concerns that demand action.
 To comport with substantive due process, the governmental interest in detention must outweigh its curtailment of an individual's fundamental rights.
 United States v.
 Salerno, 481 U.S. 739, 748, 750 (1987).
 It is unconscionable to knowingly expose a person to a severe disease without taking precautions to mitigate their risk of acquiring it.

 The deliberate indifference standard that animates Eighth and Fourteenth Amendment violations involves both an objective and a subjective component.
 Helling, 509 U.S. at 26.
 To satisfy the objective component, the alleged harm must be "sufficiently serious."
 Id.
-Respondents' failure to adequately respond to COVID-19 will inevitably result in serious injury to prisoners' health, at best, and numerous fatalities, at worst.
+The failure to adequately respond to COVID-19 will inevitably result in serious injury to prisoners' health, at best, and numerous fatalities, at worst.
 The unprecedented, sweeping steps that federal and state governments have taken to limit exposure to the virus demonstrate that society does, in fact, "consider[] the risk . . . so grave that it violates contemporary standards of decency to expose anyone unwillingly to such a risk."
 Id. at 36.
-On the subjective component, prison officials show deliberate indifference when they know and disregard an excessive risk to the health or safety of an incarcerated person.
+On the subjective component, public officials show deliberate indifference when they know and disregard an excessive risk to the health or safety of an incarcerated person.
 Id. ("[T]he subjective factor . . . should be determined in light of the prison authorities' current attitudes and conduct").
-Here, again, Respondents are well aware of the extraordinary risk that COVID-19 poses to people in Virginia's prisons and jails.63 Yet, Respondents have not acted sufficiently to mitigate that risk.
+Courts are well aware of the extraordinary risk that COVID-19 poses to people in Virginia's prisons and jails and should be required to act in ways that sufficiently mitigate that risk.62